brkaisin/Partial-Update-Scala/README.md

 ## Serialization

 As mentioned before, it is often useful to be able to serialize and deserialize partial updates.
 The library provides this feature out of the box, using [Circe](https://circe.github.io/circe/).
-This is an opionated choice, but it could be moved to a separate module in the future (it is already in a separate package), allowing the user to choose its own serialization library without inheriting the Circe dependency.
+This is an opionated choice and this is why the implementation lies in
+[a separate module](circe), allowing the user to choose its own serialization library without inheriting the Circe dependency.
 Every partial field type has an encoder and a decoder which are combined by Circe to derive the encoder and decoder of the case class that represents the partial update.
 Let's focus on each partial field type separately.

-### Simple partial field types
+### Simple partial field type

 For simple partial field types, represented with class `PartialField`, the codec will only encode and decode the value if it is updated, and the decoder will only decode values that are present in the JSON.
 An unchanged value is therefore